EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 On page load, we create an instance of `Orchestrator`.
 Orchestrator keeps track of events, and helps us transition between our scenes.

 As soon as its ready, `Orchestrator` kicks off the process of loading up the static assets like 3d models and textures that are referenced by your scenes.
-This will ONLY pull assets that are referenced by Prefabs.
-Prefabs are the glue that connects art with code.
-Every non-primitive should be defined as a prefab and imported into a scene.
+This will ONLY pull assets that are referenced by Scenes/Prefabs.
+Every non-primitive object should be defined as a prefab and imported into a scene.

 Once everything has finished loading in the background, `Orchestrator` will call the async function `start` on the first scene.

-To add functionality to your prefabs, set isAnimatable to true in the constructor, and add a `tick(delta)` method.
-This behaves similarly to Unity's `OnUpdate`.
+To add functionality to your prefabs, set isAnimatable to true in the constructor, and add a `tick(delta)` method (this behaves similarly to Unity's `OnUpdate`).

 Scenes are defined by you!
 All scenes should extend the base class M4Scene.
 More on that later.